Dzvonkevich/Easy-Popup/README.md

 # EasyPopup Plugin #

-This plugin can make your coding easier , because it robs you of the need to write javascript code to show the model window
+This plugin can make your coding easier , because it robs you of the need to write javascript code to show the modal window.
+Check beautiful material design style, adaptive and cross-browser source.

 [DEMO](http://plugins.etrange.eu/easypopup/demo.html)

 ![easypopup plugin](http://plugins.etrange.eu/easypopup/test-easypopup.gif)

-## Required
+## Required ##

 *jQuery